rysavy-ondrej/Ironstone/Methods/Detection/CoapProfiling/Readme.md

   |  2.05 Content    |
   |<-----------------+
 ```

-More complicated pattern is when the response is delayed:
+More complicated pattern is when the data response is delayed.
+In this case the server response with ACK
+message.
+The message containing data is send later with a new Message Id.
+The `token` value is used to identify all
+messages of this transaction.

 ```
 Client              Server
   |                  |